| Read Time: 5 minutes | Car Accidents

 To minimize this risk, always report the details of the crash accurately.
 Providing police reports, witness statements, or other evidence supporting your lack of fault may help when discussing the claim with your insurer.

-How Long Does It Take for an Accident to Come Off Your Insurance?
+How Long Does It Take for an Accident to Come Off Your Insurance in New York?

 Most accidents stop affecting your insurance within three years, though some insurers extend this period to five years for severe cases.
 Monitoring your policy and keeping track of when accidents expire ensures you’re aware of potential changes in your premiums.
 If your insurer doesn’t automatically adjust rates, contact them to discuss possible reductions to your car insurance after an accident.